A basket of fried Mayport shrimp. Photo by Ennis Davis.

 A garlic crab tray from Zebo’s Crab Shack, one of many crab shacks and eateries in Jacksonville.
 Photo by Ennis Davis.

 Garlic crabs are an underappreciated Jacksonville specialty.
 A variant of the well-known seafood boil, garlic crabs are cooked in a melted garlic butter sauce with sausage, corn, eggs and potatoes.
 Garlic crabs can be found across the coastal Southeast, but Jacksonville is the world capital of the dish, which is served up at dozens of local crab shacks and restaurants, especially in the Northside.

 Zebo’s Crab Shack on W Beaver St.

 Garlic crabs are among the many Southern dishes that originate with the Gullah Geechee people.
-The Gullah Geechee are the descendants of West Africans enslaved in the Lowcountry, the coastal region stretching from North Carolina to St. Augustine, where they developed a distinctive culture, language and foodways.
-Jacksonville doesn’t give itself enough credit as the garlic crab epicenter, but folks in the know travel far and wide for this delicacy, and some restaurants in other areas like Charleston’s renowned Charlie Brown’s Seafood Kitchen have “Jacksonville-style garlic crabs” on the menu.
+The Gullah Geechee are the descendants of West Africans enslaved in the Lowcountry, the coastal region stretching from Wilmington, North Carolina to St. Augustine.
+On the islands, inlets and creeksides of this area, the Gullah Geechee developed a culture, language and foodways all their own.
+Jacksonville doesn’t give itself enough credit as the garlic crab epicenter, but folks in the know travel far and wide for this delicacy, and some restaurants as far as Charleston feature “Jacksonville-style garlic crabs” on the menu.

 All Gullah Geechee/Lowcountry cuisine, really